Ellen Anckarsvärd: Life

 Ellen Anckarsvärd was the daughter of the architect Per Axel Nyström.
 In 1862, she married the architect Theodor Anckarsvärd (1816–1878).
 She became the mother of the diplomat Cossva Anckarsvärd, later secretary of the foreign ministry, and the foster mother of the artist Louis Sparre.

 Ellen Anckarsvärd was to become one of the most notable figures in the first generation of the organized women's movement in Sweden.
 In 1873, she and Anna Hierta-Retzius took the initiative to establish the Married Woman's Property Rights Association, which was the first women's rights organization in Sweden.
 She functioned as its secretary for many years.
 According to Anna Hierta-Retzius, Anckarsvärd was the leading figure of the organisation with her intellect and efficiency.

 In 1874, she co-founded Friends of Handicrafts, served in the economic board of the organization and then as its Vice Chairperson.
 In 1874–1896, she served as member of the board of the literary society Läsesalongen (Reading Parlor), and from 1896 as its chairperson.

 In 1884, she was one of the co-founders of the Fredrika Bremer Association, the main women's rights organization in the 19th century.
 According to Ellen Key, Anckarsvärd was a good organizer, for which no juridical or practical problem was to difficult to solve, and she served as the juridical adviser of the organization.
 She has been referred to as the successor of Sophie Adlersparre within the Swedish bourgeoisie women's movement.
 She had a close companionship with Adlersparre, of which it was once said: "It is Mrs Adlersparre who give birth to ideas, but it is Mrs Anckarsvärd who raise them!"

-In 1896–1898, she served as Chairperson of the National Council of Swedish Women, which became a part of International Council of Women in 1898.
+From 1896 to 1898, she served as Chairperson of the National Council of Swedish Women, which became a part of International Council of Women in 1898.
 She hosted the Congress of Nordic Women which was arranged by the organization in 1897.

 She served as Chairperson of the Women's Committee of the Chicago Exhibition, and member of the Klara Parish charitable society, the Deaconesses institution and the board of Idun magazine.

 Ellen Key describe her as a frail blonde with a delicate constitution and a calm temperament, reserved and humble, but with an astonishing intelligence and will force, and an ability to focus on the matter at hand.
 She was a central figure in the organizations she participated in through her efficiency as an organizer and administrator.
 In the memorial article of her in Idun, Ellen Key described her: